-\begin{rema} If $\mathcal{C}$ is obtained from a vertex tensor category of modules for a vertex operator algebra $V$, a commutative associative algebra $A$ in $\mathcal{C}$ with trivial twist $\theta_A=e^{2\pi i L(0)}$ and with $\iota_A$ injective is a vertex operator algebra extension of $V$, by Theorem 3.2 and Remark 3.3 in \cite{HKL}.
-(Note that the assumption on the injectivity of $\iota_A$ is implicit in the proof of Theorem 3.2 of \cite{HKL}.) \end{rema}
+\begin{rema} If $\mathcal{C}$ is a vertex tensor category of modules for a vertex operator algebra $V$, then a commutative associative algebra $A$ in $\mathcal{C}$ with trivial twist $\theta_A=e^{2\pi i L(0)}$ and with $\iota_A$ injective is a vertex operator algebra extension of $V$, by Theorem 3.2 and Remark 3.3 in \cite{HKL}.
+(The assumption that $\iota_A$ is injective is implicit in the proof of \cite[Theorem 3.2]{HKL}.) \end{rema}